Chia-Hsing/Message-Board/README.md

 # Message-Board

-A Message Board built with PHP and JS, which possess the basic function such as login and registration system and CRUD features.
+Message Board, which is a good project to practice programming with PHP and JS.
+I tried to complete the basic function of the general message board, and it really gave me the enormous improvement in programming knowledge.

 + Use **PDO** as the main way to access the database.
 + Use **MySQL** as a database management system.